uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 <div style="page-break-after: always;"></div>

 ### Correlation
 In this section, the general correlations between various variables have been examined.
-The purpose is to understand the how each variable affects each other and as well as to understand how each variable affects the compressive strength of concrete.
+The purpose is to understand how variables affect each other and how each variable affects the compressive strength of concrete.

 ![
-Correlation plot of Water, Superplasticizer & Compressive Strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Min Win/plot_1to3.png "Plot_1to3"){#fig:Plot_1to3 width="500px"}
+Correlation plot of water, superplasticizer & compressive strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Min Win/plot_1to3.png "Plot_1to3"){#fig:Plot_1to3 width="500px"}

 |                            | Cement (kg/m3) | Blast Furnace Slag (kg/m3) | Fly Ash (kg/m3) | Compressive strength (MPa) |